RMS - Run My Samples¶

 rms myscript.rms myfiles.txt

-and RMS will execute the three commands “mycommand myfile1”, “mycommand myfile2” and “mycommand myfile3” across your cluster, handling all of the details of cluster jobs and queues and qsub’s.
+and RMS will execute the three commands “mycommand myfile1”, “mycommand myfile2” and “mycommand myfile3” across your cluster, handling all of the details of cluster queues and job submissions.

 The best place to get started is with Installation and Configuration, because you likely will need to add a configuration file describing your cluster, even if the RMS software has been installed already.
 Getting Started - Hello World!, part 1 will let you test the software on your cluster and see another simple RMS example.
 Then, the rest of the documents contain more examples and go into detail about RMS scripts and running RMS.